XinyuanWangCS/PromptAgent/README.md

 </p>

 ## News
+- Aug.
+04, 2024: PromptAgent now support vllm LLMs, which speed up the local inference.
+Thanks Jiazheng for the commit!
 - Jun.
 27, 2024: LLM Reasoners library now integrates PromptAgent!
 See the **adapted PromptAgent** here: [Link](https://github.com/maitrix-org/llm-reasoners/tree/main/examples/PromptAgent/MedQA)
 - May 17, 2024: Modify arguments control, use yaml file to set arguments for PromptAgent.
 - May  15, 2024: Different models (openai, palm, huggingface models) are supported by PromptAgent.